- Dr Erika Szymanski

 - Research Interests

-- Synthetic biology, yeast, science communication, rhetoric, wine, Interdisciplinary collaboration
+- Synthetic biology, yeast, science communication, rhetoric, wine, Interdisciplinary collaboration, genomics

-I'm a research fellow on the "Engineering Life" team led by Jane Calvert to investigate synthetic biology in broadly interdisciplinary ways.
-My work particularly concerns the Sc2.0 project, the first attempt to reengineer and construct the full genome of a eukaryotic organism, Saccharomyces cerevisiae.
-I'm interested in how synthetic biology sits in the long trajectory of human-yeast co-working, in how we understand relationships amongst humans and yeasts, and in how synthetic biology knowledge arises as the product of many people from diverse disciplines and multiple microbial and macrobial species working together.
+My work concerns yeast (Saccharomyces cereivisiae) as a research tool shaped through genomics and genetic biotechnologies (synthetic biology, metabolic engineering for industrial microbiology, but whose history as a microbial coworker-species is millennia old.
+I'm interested in how new biotechnologies sit in that long trajectory of human-yeast co-working, in how we understand relationships amongst humans and yeasts, and in how synthetic biology knowledge arises as the product of many people from diverse disciplines and multiple microbial and macrobial species working together.

-My research interests include human-microbe interactions, rhetorical tools for knowledge coproduction, and wine as a subject of and model for interdisciplinarity, largely from material semiotic perspectives.
+My research interests include human-microbe interactions, microorganismal multispecies studies, rhetorical tools for knowledge coproduction, and wine and fermentation in science and culture.
+I follow those interests largely through discursive and material semiotic perspectives.

 Szymanski, E. A. Enacting multiple audiences: Science communication texts and research-industry relationships in the New Zealand wine industry.
 2016.
 Science Communication.
 In press.